RELATIONSHIP BETWEEN PROPERTY MANAGERS, STRATA COUNCILS AND OWNERS IN VANCOUVER CONDOS

 As an East Van agent I go through strata documents for a number of condo buildings in the city, as part of the due diligence for Buyers.
 It’s interesting to be able to compare how a property is run, what problems they’re encountering and how involved the owners are when you’re considering the management style of the building.

 A common question I get from Buyers is the purpose of the Property Management Company (aka Strata Management Company), and how they interact with the Strata Council and Strata Corporation (the fancy name for the owners in the building).
-I always encourage my clients to take a seat on the Strata Council since it gives you a chance to have a bigger voice in the management of the buildings, proposition of new Bylaws, and first hand knowledge of upcoming building maintenance.
-However, it can be time consuming, and lets face it, boring.
+I always encourage my clients to take a seat on the Strata Council since it gives you a chance to have a bigger voice in the management of the buildings, the proposition of new Bylaws, and first-hand knowledge of upcoming building maintenance.
+However, it can be time-consuming, and let’s face it, boring.

 For those of you wondering what the relationship is between the Property Management Company and the Owners, here’s a quick introduction to the role and responsibilities of the Property Management Company.

-For more information on Strata’s, check our our Strata Blogs!
+For more information on Strata’s, check our Strata Blogs!

 Even though a strata council may delegate duties to a Property Management Company, the strata council continues to be responsible and accountable to the strata lot owners for ensuring that the duties under the Strata Property Act are performed.
 When duties have been delegated to the Property Management Company, it must perform those duties honestly and with reasonable care and skill, but the strata council must ensure that the delegated duties are being performed.